Click on each of the images for a larger view.

 Jay Kyne prepares to start drilling near Mount Erebus, Antarctica.
 Mount Erebus is the southernmost active volcano on Earth and the most active in Antarctica.
 In 2008-09, scientists from New Mexico Institute of Mining and Technology undertook a major seismic experiment to image the conduit that feeds molten magma to the lava lake in the crater of Mount Erebus.

-A scientist collects ice cores as part of the Norwegian-U.S. Scientific Traverse of East Antarctica.
+Lou Albershardt operates the Badger-Eclipse drill during the Norwegian-U.S. Traverse of East Antarctica.
 The project is investigating climate change in East Antarctica, with the goals of understanding climate variability in Dronning Maud Land of East Antarctica on time scales of years to centuries and determining the surface and net mass balance of the ice sheet in this sector to understand its impact on sea level.